clb6/jarvis/README.md

 ./bin/install.sh dev
 ```

-Will install to `/tmp` and install only the required Elasticsearch and Redis containers under a `dev` name and use different ports - 9300 and 6400 respectively.
-Have your development instance of `jarvis-api` to use these containers.
+Will install to `/tmp` and install only the required Elasticsearch and Redis containers under a `dev` name.
+Have your development instance of `jarvis-api` to use these containers via port 9200 and port 6379 respectively.

 ## To run